-one (1) at the 300-level or above
+Any mathematics courses at the 300-level or above

-It is strongly recommended that students select MATH 301 Problem Solving and Modeling in Mathematics as one of the two mathematics electives among the core courses.
+It is strongly recommended that students select MATH 301 Problem Solving and Modeling in Mathematics as one of the mathematics electives among the core courses.

 II.
 Choose A or B

 A. Coordinate Major in Early Childhood Education (Pre-K-Grade 2 Licensure)